New Shelved state

 In recent years, we have been getting more and more suggestions in our issue tracker on how we could improve our product, and we really appreciate your ideas and enthusiasm!
 While all these are incredible suggestions in their own right, unfortunately, we can’t implement all of them as fast as we’d like to.

 We're determined to work on the task of bringing more transparency to our roadmap.
-As part of this bigger effort to give a more realistic insight into the features we are going to implement from your suggestions, we need to break all the suggestions down into priorities.
+As part of this bigger effort to give a more realistic insight into the requests we are going to implement from your suggestions, we need to break all the suggestions down into priorities.
 Things that we will work on and things that would be good to have, but right now we can’t allocate resources to them - so we decided to create a new state for YouTrack issues - “Shelved”.

 Why do we need this new state?

 Actually no, it just means that it’s not a priority task for us right now, but the situation may change, and we may take some of your suggestions from the shelf at any time and implement them.
 Nevertheless, “Shelved” issues are not included in the planning & development process and don’t have any ETA.
-You can make us rethink our decision by upvoting issues, and by sharing more information about your potential use cases.
+You can make us rethink our decision by upvoting the issue, and by sharing more information about your use cases.

 We want to say a big thank you for all the bug reports that you have been submitting to our issue tracker, and please keep them coming!

-If you have any suggestions or questions please contact us via the discussion forum!
+If you have any suggestions or questions please contact us via the discussion forum.